manishiitg/peerjs-mesh/README.md

 A very simple implementation of webrtc p2p mesh build on top of peerjs

+This is quite experimental at this stage and only in early development mode.

 #### How this works? ####

 This mesh works based on a host.
 The host a special peer who's id is same as the room name.